microsoft/typechat.net/README.md

 # TypeChat.App
 Contains classes used by Typechat examples.
 These classes may be generally useful for apps built on top of Typechat.
 Helper classes include:
-* Text Classification
-* Input routing to sub-apps and schemas
 * Program synthesis of programs that call Plugins
 * Console Apps